-Oftentimes, those dealing with a loss don't take the time to heal themselves during this difficult time in their lives.
-Keeping your mental, physical, and emotional health at the forefront of your self-care routine can make an impossible situation a little bit easier.
+While we all handle the grieving process differently, it’s important to take the time you need to work through the pain you are experiencing.
+Keeping your mental, physical and emotional health at the forefront of your self-care routine can make an impossible situation a little bit easier.

 1. Stay Active

 When you write down your thoughts and feelings, you’re actively making sense of them and, in return, controlling and owning those emotions.
 Journaling allows you to work through your emotions by being true and authentic with yourself.

 One study found that when people wrote about their feelings, their brain activity matched those of participants who actively tried to control their feelings and emotions.

 On the hard days, all we want to do is disappear.
 What better way to disappear than diving into a good book?
 Reading can be therapeutic for anyone going through the grieving process.
-Books help us escape reality and feel connected to other people’s stories.
+Books help us escape reality and feel connected to other peoples’ stories.

-4. Listen to Music
+5. Listen to Music or Podcasts

-5. Confide in Friends & Family
+7. Confide in Friends and Family